Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Adjusting edge of three basic color region

 Touch of the image is one of the most important factors that determine the style of the work.
 [Shading Steps and Feather Settings](ShadingStepAndFeather.md) provides  ways to adjust the position of the border between the regions and whether they're clearly separated or blended.
-First, you should adjust  **Base Color Step** to make the **1st Shading Map** displayed.
+First, you should adjust  **Base Color Step** to make  **1st Shading Map**, darker texture above, displayed.

 | Adjusted Base Color Step |
 | --- |